Your Role on the Team

 Physician scientist (infectious diseases)

 I convened an expert team of investigators to write a large grant to conduct four projects on a communicable disease.
 I am an expert in infectious disease as well.
 My co-Investigators and I were successful in getting funded.
 I am responsible for decisions on how funding is used to support the project.
 I facilitated data access for the project Tom (senior investigator, epidemiology) is leading.
 Today we are meeting to discuss authorship on Tom's project.
+We had worked together to conceptualize the research question and study design.
+I have a lot of clinical duties and limited protected time for research.

 Senior Investigator, and Co-Investigator

 I am an expert infectious diseases epidemiologist, who contributed to the development of the funding application and am leading 1 of 4 projects funded by the collaboration that focuses on vaccination coverage of a communicable disease.
 I am the primary supervisor of the postdoctoral fellow, Souraya, who is conducting the research and leading the daily responsibilities of the project.
 Today we are meeting to discuss authorship on my project.
 I'm eager to include my colleague Seymour (a physician at a regional health centre), on this paper, as he has been such a great collaborator.
+Jane and I have been collaborating for many years, first as her trainee but now as an independent early career researcher.

 I am a biostatistician and postdoctoral fellow.
 I helped design and conduct this study assessing vaccination coverage for a communicable disease.
 I implemented the study and did the bulk of the everyday work including the quantitative analysis.
 My supervisor is Tom, the Principal Investigator for the study.
 I expect to write the first draft of the manuscript.
+I need first author papers to meet the expectations of my postdoctoral fellowship, and I appreciate the effort that Kimberly has added to the study with the qualitative analysis, but I feel pressure to recognize the role of the community in data collection.
+I don't know if Seymour being a second author does that.

 Research Assistant, Masters Student